gsi-ee/go4/etc/win32/README.txt

 3. STARTING GUI

-- Installation automatically creates shortcut icon for Go4 GUI.
+- Installation creates shortcut icon and item in programs for Go4 GUI.
 - After main window appear, one can use "Connect to HTTP server" button for connection with analysis, running in http server mode.
 - Or one can start analysis directly from the GUI via